kimtae55/Simple-GWAS-Tutorial/README.md

        --out "${base}_7"
 ```

-Step 5: Remove individuals with a heterozygosity rate deviating more than 3 sd from the mean.
+5) Remove individuals with a heterozygosity rate deviating more than 3 sd from the mean.
 ```
 # Step 1.
 LD pruning — exclude long-range high-LD regions, keep independent SNPs
 plink2 --bfile "${base}_7" \